 1 Corinthians 10:13 “No temptation has overtaken you except such as is common to man; but God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will also make the way of escape, that you may be able to bear it.”

-In some of my encounters with people in evangelism, while sharing the moral law to lead them to Christ, I’ve heard a common response.
-People who don’t want to be held accountable for their sin use the excuse, “I’m only human”.
+In my encounters while sharing the gospel, people will often give a common response.
+Most don’t want to be held accountable for their sin so they use the excuse, “I’m only human“.

-The idea of being human reflects a position of weakness and vulnerability.
-Our sinful nature makes us prone to rebellion and is the primary reason we are in need of God’s sanctifying work in our lives.
-This sinful nature can be a a reason for sin but more detrimental to us moving forward, it can also be our excuse.
+Being human is to hold a position of weakness and vulnerability.
+Our sinful nature has made us prone to rebellion and is the primary reason we need God’s sanctifying work in our lives.
+This sinful nature can be a reason for sin but more detrimental to us moving forward, it can also be our excuse.

-We often look for excuses when caught in some form of sin, and while the fact that everyone wrestles with sin, our vulnerability is often attributed to our human frailty.
+We often look for excuses when caught in some form of sin, and while everyone wrestles with sin, our vulnerability is often attributed to our human frailty.

 Is being vulnerable to sin a reasonable excuse?

-Humanness in its root form is the opposite to divine things, with the implied idea of defect or weakness.
+Humanness at its root has been corrupted, the idea of being found defective or weak conflicts with the pride of mankind.
 There is a common notion in society that people are inherently good.
-The idea of goodness has been made very clear in scripture.
+God has made it very clear that we are not.

 Psalm 53:3 “Every one of them has turned aside; They have together become corrupt; There is none who does good, No, not one.”

-According to God, not only are we NOT inherently good, we can not do any good by our own strength or human wisdom.
+According to God, not only are we NOT inherently good, we cannot do any good by our own strength or ability.
 Think for a moment of all the seemingly “good” things you see people do and know that anything that is not of God will have no eternal reward.
-If only goodness comes from God, the only way for people to be “good” is to submit to the work of God in their lives.
+If goodness only comes from God, the only way for people to be “good” is to submit to the work of God in their lives.

-If we consider the implications of this principle, the determination to be a “good person”, takes on a completely different connotation in light of our nature.
-To follow a godly pattern of kindness, love, gentleness, compassion, or generosity, we must take into account what the intent really is.
+If we consider the implications of goodness, the determination to be a “good person”, takes on a completely different connotation in light of our nature.
+To follow a godly pattern of kindness, love, gentleness, compassion, or generosity, we must take into account what our intent really is.

-Any of these attributes of “goodness” as the world deems so, when done by our own intent and wisdom ultimately brings glory to us.
-If my ability to show love to someone is driven by my desire to see it’s benefit, I not only place my own desires to the forefront, it’s my pride that ultimately rules my decisions.
+Any of the attributes of “goodness” as the world deems, when done by our own intent and purpose ultimately brings glory to us.
+If I strive to show love to someone, is my desire for my own benefit or to honor the Lord?
+I place my own desires to the forefront when my pride and selfish desires rule my decisions.

-From God’s standpoint of pure Holiness, those good intentions are vile before Him.
+From God’s position of Holiness, our good intentions are wicked before Him.

 Genesis 6:5 “Then the LORD saw that the wickedness of man was great in the earth, and that every intent of the thoughts of his heart was only evil continually.”

 During the days leading up to the flood, mankind’s sin was great upon the earth.
-Now we can read that Noah found grace in God’s sight, so although mankind was found to be doing evil continually, there was still a way out.
+Noah found grace in God’s sight, and though mankind was found to be doing evil continually, there was still a way out.
 What was it that set Noah apart from the rest of mankind?

 Genesis 6:8 “But Noah found grace in the eyes of the Lord.”

 Noah wasn’t any less guilty before God, it’s just that he did what was necessary to receive grace.
-What is it the God looks for in people?
-Knowing we are sinners, the Lord continually calls us out of our sin into renewed fellowship with Him.
+What is it that God looks for in people?
+Knowing we are sinners, the Lord continually is drawing us out of our sin into a renewed fellowship with Him.

 Ezekiel 18:21 “But if the wicked man turns from all the sins he has committed, keeps all My statutes, and does what is just and right, he will surely live; he will not die.”